RobbyCBennett/VSCodeTerminalMacros/README.md

 "terminalMacros.default.stop": false,
 ```

-## Execute a Command with Keyboard Shortcut
+## Execute a Command with Keyboard Shortcuts

-Save your most frequent commands to keyboard shortcuts.
+Use your most frequent commands with keyboard shortcuts.

  - keybindings.json